-Report to CIO: Each team must submit a weekly report to me (the CIO of AMS), which contains four key elements: i) Week in Review: An overview of the markets, economy, and policy environment in the previous week. ii) Performance Summary and Holdings: Detail the performance of your portfolio during the previous week and since inception.
+Report to CIO: Each team must submit report to me (the CIO of DDD), which contains four key elements: i) Semester in Review: An overview of the markets, economy, and policy environment in the previous week. ii) Performance Summary and Holdings: Detail the performance of your portfolio during the previous semester and since inception.
 Include simple metrics such as mean return and standard deviation relative to your benchmark.
 Also include a detailed accounting of the weights for each of your holdings. iii) Summary of Activity: justify each of your (non)trading decisions from a macro-perspective.
-Note: the decision to hold an asset requires as much justification as does a buy or sell action. iv) Outlook: Describe how you plan to position the portfolio for the coming week.
-[I expect weekly reports to be 5-10 pages in length].
-Each week a group will present their report(s) to the class.
+Note: the decision to hold an asset requires as much justification as does a buy or sell action. iv) Outlook: Describe how you plan to position the portfolio for the coming year.

-VC Roadshow: You are seeking to acquire funding from venture capital investors (i.e. your classmates, each of whom has \$1mln to invest).
-Each team must give a 20 minute presentation on why you are deserving of their money.
-The presentations will be given on the last day of classes.
+VC Roadshow: You are seeking to acquire funding from venture capital investors.
+Each team must give a 15-20 minute presentation on why you are deserving of their money.
+The presentation will be given on the last day of classes.
 At the culmination of the last day, "investors" will allocate their VC dollars to the fund(s) they feel most deserving.
-Teams will be awarded extra credit points in proportion to the funds they raise.
-The presentation must be supplemented with a detailed report of the fund's attributes, a semester in review, performance, a summary of activity, and outlook, as per the instructions detailed for the "Report to CIO" above.
+The teams will be awarded extra credit points in proportion to the funds they raise (maximum of 1.5 extra credit points to course grade).
+The presentations must be supplemented with a detailed report of the fund's attributes, a semester in review, performance, a summary of activity, and outlook, as per the instructions detailed for the "Report to CIO" above.
 [I expect this VC Roadshow report to be 15 - 20 pages in length.]

-The scores for Macro-Strategy Portfolio Exercise will be subjected to a peer review process, wherein each student has the opportunity to evaluate their team members' contributions during the semester.
+The scores for the Macro-Strategy Portfolio Exercise will be subjected to a peer review process, wherein each student has the opportunity to evaluate their team members' contributions during the semester.
 The professor will take these evaluations into consideration when compiling grades for the associated assignments.